-Therapy is the process in which a licensed mental health professional helps a child or adolescent gain a higher level of self-awareness surrounding their thoughts, feelings, and behaviors.
-Simultaneously, the therapist teaches the child or adolescent how to implement internal counseling strategies.
-With these counseling strategies in place, the child or adolescent can adjust their ineffective thought patterns to better manage their feelings.
+Therapy for children is the process in which a licensed mental health professional helps a child gain a higher level of self-awareness surrounding their thoughts, feelings, and behaviors.
+Simultaneously, the therapist teaches the child or adolescent how to implement strategies to interrogate and understand their thoughts and emotions.
+With these strategies in place, the child or adolescent can adjust their ineffective thought patterns to better manage their feelings.

-In addition, the therapist can help the child or adolescent explore the use of research-based external coping skills, to use in conjunction with counseling strategies, to achieve a greater level of emotional and behavioral regulation.
-Some examples of coping skills include, but are not limited to, breathing techniques, nature sounds, laughter, and sensory stimulation.
+In addition, the therapist can help the child or teen explore the use of research-based coping skills, to use in conjunction with counseling strategies, to achieve a greater level of emotional and behavioral regulation.
+Some examples of coping skills include breathing techniques, listening to nature sounds, laughter, and sensory stimulation.

 Who Can Benefit from Child & Teen Counseling?